DILIP-SARVAIYA1/Namaste_react/README.md

 # npm

 - npm init = it will create package.json
-- npm install -D parcel ( -D is for dev dependency ther are 2 type of dependency dev dependency normal dependency)
+- npm install -D parcel ( -D is for dev dependency there are 2 type of dependency dev dependency normal dependency)
 - ^ = carat in package.json will minor update
-- ~ = tilday wil upgrade to major update
+- ~ = tilde wil upgrade to major update
 - transitive dependency = in node module
 - npm install = it wil install node module as per package.json
 - package-lock.json = maintain exact version of node module

-  npx parcel index.html (ignight our app) npm = use for installing package npx = use for executing package
+  npx parcel index.html (igniting our app) npm = use for installing package npx = use for executing package